RareDevs/Rare/README.md

 ### Windows

+- There is a small beta tool for Windows: [Rare Updater](https://github.com/Dummerle/RareUpdater), which installs and updates rare with a single click

-Rare is available as a [Chocolatey package](https://community.chocolatey.org/packages/rare) on Windows.
+- Rare is available as a [Chocolatey package](https://community.chocolatey.org/packages/rare) on Windows.
 You can install rare with the following one-liner:

     `choco install rare`

 ### Packages